 What stays with us isn’t always the most dramatic moment or the most perfect or the most curated.
 It’s often something subtle.
 Something that felt honest in a way we didn’t recognize at the time and likely can’t even explain once the moment has passed.

-The brain responds to beauty in measurable ways.
-Visual harmony, proportion, and rhythm activate regions linked to pleasure, emotional trust, and reward, especially the orbitofrontal cortex, a part of the brain involved in processing sensory pleasure and decision-making.
+The brain doesn’t just like beauty—it organizes around it.
+Visual harmony, rhythm, proportion, and contrast activate regions linked to pleasure, emotional trust, and decision-making, especially the orbitofrontal cortex (the part of the brain responsible for assigning value to sensory input—what feels good, what feels worth focusing on, and what we’re drawn to).

-Photographers often sense this in the way they compose.
+Photographers often sense this through the way they compose.
 They respond to light, to balance, and to the edges of things.
-Whether the frame is symmetrical or slightly off-center, the choices are grounded in what the body already recognizes as complete or worth noticing.
+Whether the frame is symmetrical or slightly off-center, the choices come from something the body already recognizes as complete or worth noticing.

 The allure of beauty leaves a trace.